Signed in as:

 sternum, clasp your other hand over

 the top of your fist.
-Pull both hand
+Pull both hands

 and fist sharply inwards and upwards